Universality of the chiral soliton lattice and its interaction with quark matter: Final remarks

 \acknowledgments

 F.C. has been funded by FONDECYT Grant No. 1240048 and by Grant ANID EXPLORACI\'ON 13250014.
 M. L. has been funded by FONDECYT Iniciaci\'on No. 11241079.
+A. V. has been funded by FONDECYT Iniciaci\'on No. 11261883.
 N.E.G is partially supported by CONICET grant PIP-2023-11220220100262CO and UNLP grant 2022-11/X931.
 L.U. has been funded by ANID-Beca de Magíster Nacional 2024-22241713.